CaptainAril/CaptainAril/README.md

 ---

 #### 🌟 **My Guiding Philosophy**
-*"Technology is not just about code; it's about transforming ideas into meaningful solutions."*
+*"Technology is the next frontier for human evolution."*

 ---